yvf/rust-ldap3/README.md

 * Unbind doesn't close our side of the connection, since the underlying TCP stream is inaccessible in the present implementation.

-* Abandon accepts only request ids of active searches.
+* Abandon can only terminate currently active streaming searches.

 * Only version 3 of LDAP is supported.